dansmyers/Algorithms/README.md

 2. Shows real understanding and application of the course material.
 3. Completed on time in the required format.

-I'll grade the quizzes on a scale from 0 to 3:
+I'll grade the quizzes on a scale from 0 to 2:

 0. No submission, or too incomplete to grade.
 1. Shows effort, but has serious issues.
 2. Satisfactory.
-3. Excellent, complete and correct with an attention to detail and insight that goes beyond satisfactory.

-You can earn a **bonus point** on a quiz if either:

-1. Every member of your team earns a 2 or 3.
-2. You improve your individual performance relative to the last quiz.

 ### Final Letter Grades